prisma-labs/graphql-framework-experiment/docs/guides/testing.md

    POSTGRES_URL="<your-development-postgres-url>"
    ```

-1. Nexus db drivers augment `TestContext['app']` with a `db` property.
+1. `nexus-plugin-prisma` augment `TestContext['app']` with a `db` property.
 This can be used for example to seed your database with data at the beginning of a test suite:

    ```ts
    beforeAll(async () => {